zuozhenggh/learning-library/content-management-library/apex-integration/content-capture/content-capture.md

    ![Email](images/email.png)

-   *For workshop we will use Subject as unique identifier to associate content with Customer*
+   *For lab we will use Subject as unique identifier to associate content with Customer*

 2. After sometime check **Demo** Asset repository, email attachment will be avilalbe as asset.